MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-analyze-activity-logs-with-microsoft-graph.md

 ## Prerequisites

-To get access to the reporting data through the API, you need to have one of the following roles:
+To get access to the reporting data through the API, you need to have one of the following roles and permissions:

 - Security Reader
 - Security Administrator
 - Global Administrator
+- `AuditLog.Read.All` or `Directory.Read.All` permissions for Microsoft Graph API access

 To make requests to the Microsoft Graph API, you must first: